ksawesome/llm-harness/README.md

 - **Automated Report Generation**: Create professional PDF/HTML reports with visualizations and insights
 - **LLM-as-Judge Evaluation**: AI-powered response quality assessment using advanced language models
 - **Comparative Analysis**: Statistical model comparisons with automated insights and recommendations
+- **Data Management**: Automated cleanup and archiving of old results with compression
+- **Database Storage**: SQLite-based persistent storage for efficient querying and analysis
+- **Interactive Dashboard**: Modern web dashboard with real-time charts and model comparisons

 The models under evaluation are: